XcodeGen

 Step 4: Create the project.yml File name: MyApp options: bundleIdPrefix: com.mycompany deploymentTarget: iOS: '13.0' targets: MyApp: type: application platform: iOS sources: [MyApp/Sources] resources: [MyApp/Resources] dependencies: - target: MyFramework MyFramework: type: framework platform: iOS sources: [MyFramework/Sources]

-Step 5: Generate the Xcode Project: Run the xcodegen generate
+Step 5: Generate the Xcode Project: Run the xcodegen generate command to generate the

-file from your project.yml
+.xcodeproj file from your project.yml specification:

 xcodegen generate

-Step 6: Open the Xcode Project: After generating the project, you can open the .xcodeproj
+Step 6: Open the Xcode Project: After generating the project, you can open the .xcodeproj file as usual

 in Xcode: